vtArray< E > Class Template Reference

 {

-virtual ~MyArray() { Empty(); free(m_Data); m_Data = NULL; m_MaxSize = 0; }
+virtual ~MyArray() { Clear(); free(m_Data); m_Data = NULL; m_MaxSize = 0; }

-virtual void DestructItems(unsigned int first, unsigned int last)
+virtual void DestructItems(uint first, uint last)

 {

-for (unsigned int i = first; i <= last; i++)
+for (uint i = first; i <= last; i++)

 delete GetAt(i);